TR EN

 OBJECTIVES AND CONTENTS

-Objectives of the Course Unit: It is aimed to comprehend the characteristics and functions of the central, peripheral and autonomic nervous system, and to distinguish the functional disorders that may develop as a result of the dysfunction of these neuroanatomical structures.
+Objectives of the Course Unit: It is aimed to provide information characteristics and functions of the central, peripheral and autonomic nervous system, and to distinguish the functional disorders that may develop as a result of the dysfunction of these neuroanatomical structures.

-Contents of the Course Unit: The basic features of the peripheral nervous system, the muscles they innervate and the clinical features of their pathologies, the macro anatomy, functions and parologies of the medulla spinalis, brain stem, diensepelon and telencephalon, clinical features of the autonomic nervous system and its pathologies, interactive lecture process with the lecturer and student's shared presentations.
+Contents of the Course Unit: The basic characteristics of the peripheral nervous system, the muscles it innervates, and the clinical features of its pathologies; the macroanatomy, functions, and clinical features of pathologies of the spinal cord, brainstem, diencephalon, and telencephalon; and the autonomic nervous system and the clinical features of its pathologies.

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)

-Describes the anatomical features of the central, peripheral and autonomic nervous system.
+Explains the anatomical characteristics of the central, peripheral, and autonomic nervous systems.

-Explain the functions and functions of the structures of the central, peripheral and autonomic nervous system.
+Explains the functions of the structures belonging to the central, peripheral, and autonomic nervous systems.

-Relates the interactions of the structures that make up the sensory-perception-motor integration process.
+Relates the interactions of the structures involved in the sensory–perceptual–motor integration process.

-Explain the signs and symptoms that may develop as a result of dysfunctions of neuroanatomical structures.
+Explains the signs and symptoms that may develop as a result of dysfunctions in neuroanatomical structures.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY